 DOE anticipates making awards that will run for up to 24 months over two budget periods.
-The first budget period will cover a period of 12 months.
+The first budget period, anticipated to being in April 2013, will cover a period of 12 months.
 Funding for the 2nd budget period will be contingent on the demonstration of adequate progress, evaluation of programmatic priorities, and availability of funds.